olu23/tomcat-war-deployment/README.md

-# tomcat-war-deployment
+# tomcat-war-deployment-CI-CD-using-Docker

-Step 1 : Installed Docker on local machine <br />
+This repository will run a java application in a tomcat container using Jenkins and Docker Step 1 : Installed Docker on EC2 machine <br />
 Step 2 : Copy sample.war file to the machine using the curl command `curl https://tomcat.apache.org/tomcat-8.5-doc/appdev/sample/sample.war --output sample.war` <br />
 Step 3 : Created Dockerfile to manage the build <br />
 Step 4 : Docker build -t Olu . - Build the image <br />